 Due to the aforementioned body-support qualities of water, swimming is an ideal exercise for overweight Yorkies.
 They can burn a lot of calories playing in the pool with less stress on their bodies than they would get running around in a park or chasing squirrels in the backyard.
 As such, this makes swimming an ideal weight-loss method for overweight Yorkies.

 It Can Relieve Pain

 On the therapeutic side, swimming in warm water is good for recovering from muscle issues.
-Blood flow is promoted and due to the low-impact nature of the exercise, your dog is able to recover much faster than they would with running and playing on land.
+Blood flow is promoted, and due to the low-impact nature of the exercise, your dog can recover much faster than it would with running and playing on land.